Werribee Secondary College

 Werribee Secondary College (abbreviated as WSC) is a government high school in Werribee, a suburb of Melbourne, Victoria, Australia.
 The College is operated by the Victorian Department of Education.

-Established in 1956, the College enrolled, in 2019, approximately 1,500 students from Year 7 to Year 12, of whom less than one percent identified as Indigenous Australians and 65 percent were from a language background other than English.
+Established in 1956, the College enrolled, in 2025, approximately 1637 students from Year 7 to Year 12, of whom less than one percent identified as Indigenous Australians and 72 percent were from a language background other than English.
 Since 2000, Werribee Secondary College has experienced heavy demand for enrolments at Year 7 and at other levels.
 To manage this, a ceiling was placed on the total school enrolment.

 The college established an International Students Program in 2000 and attracts international students.
 The college has relationships with schools in USA, Spain and Japan.
 The college was accredited with the Council of International Schools (CIS) in 2006.
-Since 2013 the College was the first Victorian Government school to offer students the choice of the International Baccalaureate Diploma Programme alongside the Victorian Certificate of Education (VCE) or VCAL.
-Students will select the senior programme (VCE, VCAL or IB) which best suits their individual interests and learning styles.
+Since 2013 the College was the first Victorian Government school to offer students the choice of the International Baccalaureate Diploma Programme alongside the Victorian Certificate of Education (VCE) or VCE Vocational Major (VCE-VM).
+Students will select the senior programme (VCE, VCE-VM or IB) which best suits their individual interests and learning styles.